betaflight/betaflight.com/docs/wiki/getting-started/hardware/index.md

 :::danger

 Most GPS units on the market are based on the M8 chipset from uBlox.
 However, there are newer modules that use the M10 chipset.
 These work much better than M8... with a slight catch.
-As of the 4.4.1 release, The M10 is not supported for autoconfiguration in Betaflight yet, so you'll have to configure it manually in the u-center software.
+As of the 4.4.1 release, The M10 is not supported for auto-configuration in Betaflight yet, so you'll have to configure it manually in the u-center software.
 If not configured properly, it will lead to unreliable performance.

 :::